-What I love most about this sweet corn chowder is its golden yellow hue and full sweet taste of fresh corn just of the cob.
+What I love most about this sweet corn chowder is its golden yellow hue and full sweet taste of fresh corn just off the cob.

 It’s also perhaps the easiest method, as it involves pureeing the corn kernels with stock before the cooking begins.
-Thus, there is no scalding, dripping soup to ladle into a processor.
-In addition, this method allows for both a puree of corn, corn kernels, and a variety of colorful, perfectly cooked diced vegetables, which really enliven the whole effect.
+Thus, there’s no scalding, dripping soup to ladle into a processor.
+In addition, this method allows for both a puree of corn, corn kernels, and a variety of colorful, perfectly cooked diced vegetables, which enliven the whole effect.

 I kept this soup vegetarian, but if you have leftover diced ham and want to use it, a cup or two would be a tasty addition.
 In this case, toss the ham in the butter before you add onions, and sauté for a minute or two.
 This helps bring out the flavor.